History of the Perthshire Patons

 By 1777, John's son John was also baptised in Rimalton ('Rimbletown'), Dunbarney, as well, and by March 7th 1779 the family had moved a few hundred yards further north, with their son William recorded as being born at the edge of the town in Sconieburn, near the Craigie district, which was home to the town’s rapidly growing weaving community.
 The placename of Sconieburn Hill still exists, and is just off the A912 into Perth, where the current prison in Perth stands today.

-It is not known how long the family lived at Sconieburn, but by 1795 John had moved about a mile away to a weaver’s cottage at Carr's Croft, at the foot of Craigie Hill.
+By 1795 John had certainly moved back into the parish of Perth, settling about a mile north of Sconieburn at a weaver’s cottage in Carr's Croft, at the foot of Craigie Hill (as noted in his daughter Ann's wedding in July 1995, where she is noted as Ann Paton daughter to John Paton, Fisher in Carrs Croft).
 The cottage, one of ten, was to become home to four generations of Patons.
 Although the street name of Carr's Croft remains in Perth to this day, only one of the original cottages remains, the rest having been demolished in the 1930s.

 carrscroft.jpg